 - Pricing - Check the price per serving (on average at least), what exactly is included in the price, the shipping fees, and whether they offer any promotions, e.g. discount coupons, referral codes, promotions for new customers, etc.

 - Is delivery available to your address? - It would be wise to check whether the company delivers to your area before considering all the previously mentioned determinants.

 Consider a meal replacement shake if you're constantly on the go:

 What Are the Best Diabetic Foods to Eat?

-Some of the best diabetic foods to eat are minimally processed and highly nutritious foods, such as:
+The best diabetic foods to eat are minimally processed and highly nutritious foods, including:

 - Various fresh vegetables, preferably non-starchy like lettuce, cucumber, cabbage, spinach, broccoli, garlic, tomatoes, mushrooms, etc.

 - Whole grains, beans, and other protein-rich legumes including black beans, kidney beans, green beans, chickpeas, lentils, barley, whole wheat bread, brown rice, oatmeal, quinoa, amaranth, chia seeds, almonds, flaxseeds, walnuts, etc.